-The Municipality has established its own Audit Committee.
+The Municipality has established its own Audit Committee and they are able to hold one meeting per quarter.

-5. Service Delivery and Budget Implementation Plan
+5. Service Delivery and Implementation Plan

-The detail SDBIP document is at a final draft stage and will be finalised and approved by the mayor.
+The detail SDBIP document is at a draft stage and will be finalised and approved by the mayor.